Give someone the gift of relaxation with these 11 wellness and self-care products

 East Fork Mug + David’s Tea Gift Set

 These work well as a duo, but both are equally fantastic gifts on their own.
-Start with a sturdy, ceramic East Fork Mug (lovingly deemed #themug by Instagram—the company even made an enamel pin) handmade by pottery artisans in Asheville, North Carolina.
+Start with a sturdy ceramic East Fork Mug (lovingly deemed #themug by Instagram—the company even made an enamel pin) handmade by pottery artisans in Asheville, North Carolina.

-Then add one of these clever, sippable tea sets from David’s Tea—we like The Calm Collection, a 12-flavor box of loose leaf, and the Holiday Favorites Sachet Wheel, with seasonal delights like Alpine Punch and Sweet Potato Pie.
+Then add one of these clever sippable tea sets from David’s Tea—we like The Calm Collection, a 12-flavor box of loose leaf, and the Holiday Favorites Sachet Wheel, with seasonal delights like Alpine Punch and Sweet Potato Pie.

 Bathing Culture Gourmet Bather Set

 I love the sunny disposition of Bathing Culture.
-The brand, which specializes in bath products, is West Coast-bred (you can tell) and bakes sustainability and earth-focused culture into everything it makes.
-This six-piece set features some of the company’s bestsellers, including the positively euphoric Big Dipper Mineral Bath salts and a fish-shaped terracotta exfoliating scrubber.
-They are great companions for any friend who finds refuge in 13-square-feet of soak solidarity.
+The brand, which specializes in bath products, is West Coast-bred (you can tell) and bakes sustainability and Earth-focused culture into everything it makes.
+This six-piece set features some of the company’s best sellers, including the positively euphoric Big Dipper Mineral Bath salts and a fish-shaped terracotta exfoliating scrubber.
+They are great companions for any friend who finds refuge in 13 square feet of soak solidarity.

 Larq Bottle Movement